The Blacklist season 6: Overview

-The sixth season builds on the story line revealed in the fifth season finale, which showed that the real Raymond Reddington was already dead and that the man claiming to be him (James Spader) was an impostor.
-The two-part season premiere explored two characters who are crucial in this narrative: Dr. Hans Koehler (Kenneth Tigar), a master of facial reconstruction and Bastien Moreau or The Corsican (Christopher Lambert).
+The sixth season builds on the story line from the fifth season finale, which showed that the real Raymond Reddington was dead and that the man claiming to be him (James Spader) was an impostor.
+The two-part season premiere explored two characters crucial to this narrative: Dr. Hans Koehler (Kenneth Tigar), a master of facial reconstruction, and Bastien Moreau or the Corsican (Christopher Lambert).
 Elizabeth Keen begins digging into the mysteries of Reddington's lie.
-The season begins to unravel the mystery who the fake Reddington really is and whether the remains of the real Reddington found in the past season are those of Keen's real father.
-During the season, Raymond, Elizabeth and FBI Task Force are faced with conspiracy which threatens to destroy them forever.
-A new series antagonist is an U. S. Assistant Attorney General and presidential advisor (Jennifer Ferrin), who is the major architect of conspiracy and works with another person in their nefarious criminal scheme.
+The season begins to unravel the mystery of who the fake Reddington really is and whether the remains of the real Reddington found in Season 5 are those of Keen's real father.
+During the season, Raymond, Elizabeth and the FBI task force are faced with a conspiracy that threatens to destroy them.
+A new series antagonist is U.S. Assistant Attorney General and presidential adviser Anna McMahon (Jennifer Ferrin), the major architect of the conspiracy who works with another in a nefarious criminal scheme.